Contrast-Security-OSS/contrast-sca-action/README.md

 - ignoreDev - When set to true, excludes developer dependencies from the results.
 ## Usage
 All Contrast-related account secrets should be configured as GitHub secrets and will be passed via environment variables in the GitHub runner.

-A simple workflow to get going is:
+The following are sample workflows to get started in Java, Node, PHP.

+### Java

 ```yaml
 on:
   push: